Bernullys/bernullys-portfolio/README.md

 commit: Presentation commponent:
     I made a commponent that recives a name as a prop.
 Is a strait forward commponent but in this commit it really was about the section that add envolving the menu and the class added that make a transition of the menu.

+commit: Add the arrow with a little animation:
+    I add an arrow with a class that make a move with position fixed to the botton and centered.